Why are dating apps so disappointing? Battling the emotional volatility of online dating

 3. Interact with them intentionally

 Finally, because the work of #2 is not going to happen overnight, the last recommendation I’ll give you in order to feel less consistently disappointed by the dating apps is to be very intentional with how you interact with them.
-We dive into more of these strategies inside of Exclusive but you really want to be smart about what an active presence you let the apps be in your life.

 • Are you checking them all the time?